Why Nonprofits Need Automated Time and Attendance

 Other unplanned expenses such as buddy punching can be avoided.
-Geofencing or biometrics can assure the right employees are on the job at the right time.
+Geofencing or scanning time clocks can assure the right employees are on the job at the right time.
 The savings to your organization with only a little effort can be substantial.

 Integrated scheduling tools can cut waste and overlap; two areas of impact that are easy to fix.
 If your nonprofit schedules employees for special events or peak service times, overlap, overstaffing, and understaffing can be big problems.